websauna/websauna/docs/source/narrative/form/csrf.rst

 Disabling CSRF check
 --------------------

-For individual views you can use :py:func:`websauna.system.core.csrf.csrf_exempt` decorator.
+You can disable CSRF check for individual vies with :py:func:`websauna.system.core.csrf.csrf_exempt` decorator.

 If your site needs more comprehensive whitelisting strategy you can implement your own :py:func:`websauna.system.core.csrf._check_csrf`.
 This is configured in :py:meth:`websauna.system.Initializer.configure_forms`.